lukin0110/docker-recipe-deploywebapp/README.md

 For the production image you need to switch off the *When active, builds will happen automatically on pushes* option.

-Add the production images as repository link.
-When the production image is updated it will automatically trigger a rebuild of this Automated Build.
+Add the [build image](Dockerfile) as repository link to the [production image](DockerfileNginx).
+When the build image is updated it will automatically trigger a rebuild of this Automated Build.

 ## S3 Bucket

-In the [credentials file](.aws/credentials) you need to add your AWS credentials that have access to S3.
+Add your AWS credentials in the [credentials file](.aws/credentials).
+Make sure they have access to S3.

 In both containers you need to replace the bucket name *docker-tmp-release* to another bucket name.
 All bucket names on S3 are unique.